shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-spreadsheet-conventions.md

 ---
-title : Microsoft Invest - Creative Spreadsheet Conventions description : Learn about the use of spreadsheet templates for uploading multiple creatives simultaneously. ms.date: 10/28/2023
+title: Microsoft Invest - Creative Spreadsheet Conventions
+description: Learn about the use of spreadsheet templates for uploading multiple creatives simultaneously. ms.date: 10/28/2023
 ---